cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m6_o2_layering_audio/description.md

 5. Now, apply the `/TwilioQuest/dog.wav` audio file as a video layer on top of the fighting kitten video.

-6. In addition, transform the `demo/dog.mp4` video into an mp3, and apply it as a video layer on top of the fighting kitten video.
+6. Put your resulting responses in the answer box on the right, and click _HACK_ to proceed.

-7. Put your resulting responses in the answer box on the right, and click _HACK_ to proceed.
+> Press the _HELP_ button on the top right of this window for more details!